project-serum/governance-registry/README.md

 3. If necessary, later make a proposal to call `Clawback` on their deposit to retrieve all remaining locked tokens.

+## Manage Constant Maturity Deposits

+Constant maturity deposits are useful when there's a vote weight bonus for locking up tokens: With cliff or daily/monthly vested deposits the remaining lockup period decreases as the time of maturity approaches and thus the vote weight decreases over time as well.

+Constant maturity lockup keeps tokens at a fixed maturity.
+That guarantees a fixed vote weight, but also means they need to be manually transitioned to a different lockup type before they can eventually be withdrawn.

+Setting up a constant maturity lockup is easy:

+1. Create a deposit entry of `Constant` lockup type with the chosen number of days.
+2. `Deposit` tokens into it.
+3. Use it to vote.

+If you want access to the tokens again, you need to start the unlocking process by either
+- changing the whole deposit entry to `Cliff` with `ResetLockup`, or
+- creating a new `Cliff` deposit entry and transfering some locked tokens from your `Constant` deposit entry over with `InternalTransfer`.

+In both cases you'll need to wait for the cliff to be reached before being able to access the tokens again.

 # Instruction Overview

 ## Setup